jewettaij/visfd/doc/doc_filter_mrc.md

 ## WARNING: Use *ulimit*
 Some operations, such as tensor-voting and voxelization, consume a large amount of RAM.
-Consequently, it is strongly recommended that you use the [ulimit -v SIZE_IN_KB](https://ss64.com/bash/ulimit.html) command to prevent system lockup, especially if you are on a shared computer.
+Consequently, I recommend using the [ulimit -v SIZE_IN_KB](https://ss64.com/bash/ulimit.html) command to prevent system lockup, especially if you are on a shared computer.
 (If my understanding is correct, running "ulimit -v 14000000" beforehand should prevent programs like filter_mrc from consuming more than 14Gb of RAM.)

+If you are not able to run *ulimit* (for example, if you don't have administrator/sudo priveleges), then just use caution.
+In that case, run a system monitor (like "top") in another window.
+Then, when you run *filter_mrc* or *voxelize_mesh.py*, be prepared to kill that program if it uses more than 80% of the system memory.

 ## Arguments: